Fantom-foundation/go-opera/docs/blockchain.rst

 Consensus algorithms, public/private networks, cryptocurrencies, etc., are independent concepts.

-Hashgraph is a beautiful consensus algorithm based on a homonymous data structure.
-The hashgraph data structure, however, is not easy to work with when it comes to representing a linear sequence of transactions.
+Poset is a beautiful consensus algorithm based on a homonymous data structure.
+The poset data structure, however, is not easy to work with when it comes to representing a linear sequence of transactions.
 It is a Directed Acyclic Graph (DAG) from which the order must be extracted via some complex consensus functions.
-To verify the consensus index of a given transaction, one has to re-compute the consensus methods on a subset of the hashgraph.
+To verify the consensus index of a given transaction, one has to re-compute the consensus methods on a subset of the poset.
 On the other hand, blockchains do not need any further processing to extract the ordered list of transactions and simple cryptographic primitives are sufficient to validate blocks.

-The "hashgraph vs blockchain" debate is a red herring.
+The "poset vs blockchain" debate is a red herring.
 Blockchain is just a data structure; the engine is the underlying consensus algorithm.
-The projection method exposes an easy-to-work-with blockchain powered by the efficient Hashgraph consensus algorithm.
+The projection method exposes an easy-to-work-with blockchain powered by the efficient Poset consensus algorithm.

 Implementation
 --------------